 Although RWJF’s mission is dedicated to health, grant proposals need not address direct health impacts or health outcomes for this funding opportunity.
 We want to understand policies that alleviate high costs or bias, and other barriers to opportunity.
 We believe that by addressing these fundamental problems, in time, better health and more equitable outcomes will follow.

 To understand this funding opportunity, we invite you to connect with our Policies for Action (P4A) program.
 P4A is a signature research program of the Robert Wood Johnson Foundation, administered through the Urban Institute.
 Since 2015, P4A has funded research identifying policies, laws, and other levers that can support healthier, more equitable communities.

-Priya Gandhi, a research associate in the Research-Evaluation-Learning Unit, helps develop and manage research initiatives and evaluations that generate evidence around programs, policies, and practices that can lead to a Culture of Health.
-Read her full bio.
+Priya Gandhi, a former research associate in the Research-Evaluation-Learning Unit, helped develop and manage research initiatives and evaluations that generate evidence around programs, policies, and practices that can lead to a Culture of Health.